Clubs and Activities

 The administration at Lancaster High School may revoke a student’s eligibility should they have poor citizenship or attendance, or the student’s behavior (prior or present) is of a nature considered not conducive to representing his/her school.

 District Board Policy (BP 6145.5)

 The Board of Trustees believes that student organizations reinforce the instructional program, give students practice in democratic self-government, and provide social and recreational activities.
 Student organizations also serve to honor outstanding student achievement and enhance school spirit and student’s sense of belonging.

 School sponsored student organizations must be organized at the school, have a certificated advisor, be composed completely of current student body members, and be approved by the Superintendent or designee in accordance with Board of Trustees policy.
 They shall hold the majority of their meetings at school and have a democratic plan for the selection of officers.
 Organization activities shall not conflict with the authority and responsibilities of school officials.

-The following is a list of clubs that have been active in the past and may be active during the 2018-2019 school year:
+The following is a list of clubs active in the 2019-2020 school year

 California Scholarship Federation (CSF) is a statewide organization dedicated to encouraging academic achievement.

 Membership is based on grade earned the previous semester and must be renewed at the beginning (first three weeks) of each semester.
 Membership applications and qualifications are available in the activities office or from Mrs. Vattioni in the Guidance office.